 Amanda’s love for examining the complex relationships between human and ecological communities, combined with a zealous enthusiasm for cooking and eating, led Amanda to an interest in sustainable agriculture.
 As co-president of the Middlebury College Organic Farm, Amanda partnered with Cornwall Elementary to build a school garden and designed a nutrition and agriculture after school program.
 Amanda has worked on organic farms throughout New England, including Gildrien Farm in Leicester.

-The child of two teachers, Amanda has a lifetime of experiences in schools.
+The child of two boarding school teachers, Amanda has a lifetime of experiences in schools.
 Amanda began teaching outdoor education as a high schooler, when she taught rock climbing to elementary school students.
-As an undergraduate at Middle College, Amanda minored in Education Studies at Middlebury College and completed her undergraduate student-teaching at Aurora School in Middlebury, the Bronx Academy of Letters in New York City, and Menzi Township High School in Durban, South Africa.
+As an undergraduate at Middle College, Amanda minored in Education Studies and completed her undergraduate student-teaching at Aurora School in Middlebury, the Bronx Academy of Letters in New York City, and Menzi Township High School in Durban, South Africa.
 While at Middlebury College, Amanda obtained the Middlebury College Mountain Club Guide certification, and she led winter camping and backcountry skiing overnight trips as part of freshman orientation.